 Facts on Growing the Greenbelt

-Find information on a number of issues relating the the Greenbelt below.
+Find information on a number of issues relating to the the Greenbelt below.

 We've tried hard to make sure everything is backed up with facts (definitely more facts needed nowadays!), and sources are provided via links throughout the text.